 After you graduate

-Once you’ve finished your study, you may want to stay on and work in New Zealand for a while to gain work experience.
-You may even consider staying in New Zealand permanently.
+Once you’ve finished your study, you may be eligible to stay on and work in New Zealand.

 New Zealand’s immigration policies include a post-study work pathway for international students who have completed a New Zealand qualification.
-This lets you find a job and get work experience in a field directly related to your studies, and makes it easier to apply for residence.
+This lets you find a job and get work experience in a field directly related to your studies, and may make it easier to apply for residence.

 There are two types of work visa specifically for students who have completed their tertiary study in New Zealand: